Bokoblin/EIRBS6-PAP2-Carcassonne/README.md

-make clean   #To remove objects files, executables and installation make run     #To run program once installed (make install before required) make vrun    #To run program once installed (make install before required) with valgrind check make docs    #To generate documentation with doxygen in /doc (open /doc/html/index.html in your browser)
+make clean   #To remove objects files, executables and installation make run     #To run program once installed (make install before required) make vrun    #To run program once installed (make install before required) with valgrind check make grun    #To run program once installed (make install before required) with the UI make docs    #To generate documentation with doxygen in /doc (open /doc/html/index.html in your browser)
 ```